Phone-GWP-group

 Corrugated plastic is an ideal material to manufacture warehouse picking bins.

-Widely used by 3PL and eCommerce fulfilment, picking bins allow for logical ordering and storage of stock and the “picking” of customer orders.
+Widely used in 3PL and eCommerce fulfilment, Correx® picking bins enable logical ordering and storage of stock, as well as the “picking” of customer orders.

-Similarly to returnable packaging, using Correx® for your picking bins allows you to source containers the exact size you require.
+Similar to returnable packaging, using Correx® for your picking bins lets you source containers in the exact size you require.
 This approach can help maximise the available space in your warehouse.

-Point of sale is a great marketing and sales opportunity, and choosing Correx® for this offers many benefits.
-Advantages include supporting the weight of heavier products, being reusable, easy to clean, and being suitable for outside areas (e.g. in DIY warehouses or garden centres).
+Point of Sale (POS) is a great marketing and sales opportunity, and choosing Correx® for this offers many benefits.
+Advantages included supporting the weight of heavier products, being reusable, easy to clean, and being suitable for outside areas (e.g., in DIY warehouses or garden centres).

 Specialist industries